ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 {% endhighlight %}

-After downloading to "my_site/app.yaml", update the ``application: you-app-name-here`` directive with your specific App Engine application identifier you chose in the application creation section above.
+After downloading to "my_site/app.yaml", update the ``application: you-app-name-here`` directive with the specific App Engine application identifier you chose in the application creation section above.

 ### Static Content

-Now that we have a configuration file, create folder called "my_site/static" which will house all of your static web site.
+Now that we have a configuration file, create a folder named "my_site/static" which will house actual static web site.
 As we want to check that the authentication works first before uploading potentially sensitive information, I would recommend creating a test HTML page that just contains the content "It worked!" or something, and adding that as "my_site/static/index.html".